alexandertrefz/essence/packages/website/diagnostics.md

 `Self` is reserved — it is what a Protocol calls its conforming Type, and no declaration may take that name.

+### `use-before-declaration`

+A Namespace is named by something that runs above the Declaration of it — a Method call whose Namespace is written further down, a static Property read, a bare reference.
+A Namespace comes into being where it is written, so a use that runs first has nothing to reach.

+Only what RUNS at the top level counts.
+A Function's or a Method's body runs when it is called, so it may name a Namespace declared below it; a static Property's initialiser runs with its own Namespace's Declaration, so it may not.
+The body of a top-level `if` runs at the top level like everything around it.

 ### `unknown-name`

 A Variable or Constant that was never declared.
 The Diagnostic suggests the